Azure/bicep-types-az/generated/networkcloud/microsoft.networkcloud/2022-12-12-preview/types.md

 ## ManagedResourceGroupConfiguration
 ### Properties
 * **location**: string: The location of the managed resource group.
 If not specified, the location of the parent resource is chosen.
-* **name**: string: The name for the managed resource group.
+* **name**: string {maxLength: 75}: The name for the managed resource group.
 If not specified, the unique name is automatically generated.

 ## NetworkAttachment
 ### Properties